Creating a Job

 -

-General: Defines information about the job, as described in Job General Attributes.
+General: Defines job attributes, as described in Job General Attributes.

 -

-Scheduling: Defines scheduling attributes for the job, as described in Job Scheduling Attributes.
+Scheduling: Defines job scheduling attributes, as described in Job Scheduling Attributes.

 -